ceddy9176/dunder-mifflin/README.md

 |timeline ul (component)| allows for boilerplate formatting on 'timeline' (ul class) structure| we will set certain properties to apply to our ul w/ timeline class, ie, block structure and font sizing, circular border around images |
 | navbar links (component)| allows for boilerplate formatting on navbar menu items  | we will set certain properties on navbar menu items (li's) to show upon larger media screenwidth and collape into burger on smaller media screenwidths |

+## changed approach
+  Since I knew what content I was already putting in the website I knew I did not have to spending any time fiddling with that so instead I researched on side bars with bootstrap and how to implement it smoothly while using media queries.

 ## tech